 - involved in reviewing their progress

-- Liaising with all the other people who may be coming into school to help support your child’s learning for example; CAMHS, Communication and Autism, Educational Psychology and other external agencies.
+- Liaising with all the other people who may be coming into school to help support your child’s learning for example; Pupil and School Support, Communication and Autism Team, Educational Psychology, Forward Thinking Birmingham and other external agencies.

 - Updating the school’s SEND register (a system for ensuring all the SEND needs of pupils in this school are known) and making sure that there are excellent records of your child’s progress and needs.